CryptoSynth/LearningJ/README.md

   - add source code to a GIT repo
   - heroku create => creates an application and GIT remote
   - git push heroku <branch>
+  - #### Push changes from local branch to master
+    - git checkout master
+    - git pull               # to update the state to the latest remote master state
+    - git merge develop      # to bring changes to local master from your develop branch
+    - git push origin master # push current HEAD to remote master branch